stealthman22/100-days-of-code/r5-log.md

-### Day 88
+### Day 88 (may 24th 2022)
-Revised the call bind and apply methods of functions. started a new challenge .
+Revised the call bind and apply methods of functions. started a new challenge.
 Found out that you cannot evaluate Nan using the equality operator if and === Nan doesn't work.
 YOu have to use the isNan function for evaluations like this to be correct.
-Started making anki flashcards to solidify my code knloweledge, it's really a slow transition to this style of learning, but I am determined not to stop .
+Started making Anki flashcards to solidify my code knowledge, it's really a slow transition to this style of learning, and building your own cards can be hard but I am determined not to stop.